Ruksar56/Amazon-Monthly-Sales-Analytics--using-PowerBI/README.md

 # Amazon-Monthly-Sales-Analytics--using-PowerBI

-This simple dashboard gives useful insights of amazon sales.
+This simple dashboard gives information about amazon sales.